Migration Guide

 isValid

-The following usage that takes PreparseResult as an argument has been deprecated.
+The following usage that takes PreparseResult as an argument is now obsolete.

 import { isValid, preparse } from 'date-and-time';